-The standard of care for DDH diagnosed before 6 months of age is treatment in either a Pavlik harness (or other semi-rigid abduction brace) that maintains the hips in a flexed and abducted position.
-These devices gently nudge the femoral head into the correct position and prevent extension and adduction of the hips -- the maneuvers in the Barlow test that would dislocate the hip (Figure 8).
+The standard of care for DDH diagnosed before 6 months of age is treatment in a dynamic hip brace (eg, Pavlik harness) that maintains the hips in a flexed and abducted position (Figure 8).
+These devices gently nudge the femoral head into the correct position and prevent extension and adduction of the hips -- the maneuvers in the Barlow test that would dislocate the hip.

 These devices are worn for 23 hours/day for at least 6 weeks.
 It is critical that treatment is discontinued if the hip is not reduced by 4 weeks, as erosions of the pelvis may be caused.
 The overall success rate is 90%.

 Children who are diagnosed between 6-18 months old or who failed brace treatment are typically treated with closed reduction and spica casting.
 A closed reduction procedure involves manually reducing the hip joint while the patient is sedated.
 A hip arthrogram (dye injected into the joint) is obtained to evaluate for a concentric reduction.
 Children are then immobilized in a spica cast to maintain the hip in a good position.

 Children who are diagnosed when they are older than 18 months old or who failed other treatment options are usually treated with open reduction.
 This involves surgically removing any obstacles to reduction and may also include a pelvic or femoral osteotomy followed by spica casting (Figure 9).

 Long-term follow up is essential as residual dysplasia may occur as often as 10-20% even after successful treatment of DDH.
 Occasionally, additional surgeries are required later in life to ensure proper development of the hip socket in order to minimize the risk of early osteoarthritis.

 The exact causes of DDH are unknown, but it is likely a combination of several environmental and genetic factors.
 Known risk factors include: